Gulf of California

-When William Carr and Arthur Pack founded the Arizona-Sonora Desert Museum in 1952, they recognized the Sea of Cortez (Gulf of California) as an integral part of the Sonoran Desert.
-In fact, the Sea of Cortez divides the land portion of the Sonoran Desert into two halves, the Baja California Peninsula on the west, and the states of Arizona and Sonora to the east.
+When William Carr and Arthur Pack founded the Arizona-Sonora Desert Museum in 1952, they recognized the Gulf of California (Sea of Cortez) as an integral part of the Sonoran Desert.
+In fact, the Gulf of California divides the land portion of the Sonoran Desert into two halves, the Baja California Peninsula on the west, and the states of Arizona and Sonora to the east.
 The surface area of the Gulf is roughly the same size as the land surface area, each about 100,000 square miles-thus, the Sonoran Desert is actually half marine.
 In fact, it is the only North American desert that is maritime in nature.
-And, were it not for the Sea of Cortez and its high evaporation rate, we would not have the moisture-laden air that produces the summer monsoons that characterize the Sonoran Desert, driving its extraordinary productivity and biodiversity, and setting it apart from the other deserts of the New World.
+And, were it not for the Gulf of California and its high evaporation rate, we would not have the moisture-laden air that produces the summer monsoons that characterize the Sonoran Desert, driving its extraordinary productivity and biodiversity, and setting it apart from the other deserts of the New World.

 Gulf Estuary - Coastal Wetlands Ecosystem of the Gulf of California: Survey and Conservation Strategies